dfinity/orbit/docs/GLOSSARY.md

 ### Account

-An account is a record in the station canister that represents a user's ownership of a specific assets.
+An account is a record in the station canister that represents a user's ownership of specific assets.
 Accounts can hold multiple types of assets, such as tokens, NFTs, or other fungible or non-fungible assets.
 Accounts can be created, updated, and archived by the station users through requests.

 #### Account Name